LukeyBSystems/deepstatsdocs/index.md

 # Deep Stats

 Deep Stats is a high performance, highly flexible stat and modifier authoring system for Unity.
+Online version (and nicer formatted) documentation available at <https://lukebolly.github.io/deepstatsdocs/>

 ## Getting started
 There are a few core concepts that should be understood to get the most out of this library, head over to [Overview](/docs/overview.md) to get started.